pierrickrouxel/activerecord-jdbcas400-adapter/README.md

 This is an ActiveRecord driver for AS/400 using JDBC running under JRuby.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'activerecord-jdbcas400-adapter'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install activerecord-jdbcas400-adapter

 ## Usage

 Configure your database.yml in the normal Rails style: